Sunday, December 22, 2024

 “But we must have a desire for Europe to help us,” says Ivan Plachkov.

 According to him, not only in the EU countries, but also in Japan, South Korea and other countries, there are enterprises that produce the equipment we need: “You just need to order in a timely manner, pay the money, and they will produce - there are no secrets here.
-You just have to do this work.”
+You just need to do this work."

 On the other hand, Lithuania and Germany made an offer to Ukraine to share energy equipment from those thermal power plants and thermal power plants that were closed in these countries.
 Our government has agreed to this, however, what exactly will be handed over to us is unknown.
 The last time information about this initiative was given was back in April.
 Let's hope that the lack of new data is due to the already mentioned secrecy and not mismanagement.

 “Our Lithuanian and German partners said that they have a number of closed thermal power plants, where some equipment has been preserved, and it is dismantled and delivered here to Ukraine.
 It's possible that something will work out here.
-But whether it will be possible to do this before the onset of winter - there is no answer to this question yet,” said Mikhail Gonchar.
+But whether it will be possible to do this before the onset of winter, there is no answer to this question yet,” said Mikhail Gonchar.

 We are left with a deficit